DoubleDotStudios/SolarVim/README.md

 ## LSPs
 To install an LSP simply type `:LspInstall language_name` and a popup will be displayed asking which LSP you would like to install for that language.
 Select the one you want and it'll be installed.

+---

+# A small goal

+If this repo hits 50 stars then I'll make SolarVim a proper Neovim distribution.

+Progress ( = 5 stars): \[⭘ ⭘ ⭘ ⭘ ⭘ ⭘ ⭘ ⭘ ⭘ ⭘\]